nianiolang/nianiolang.github.io/use_case_c.md

 ---
 layout: default
-title: Using NianioLang with existing C code
+title: Using NianioLang with C code
 ---

 # Get all dependencies